Adetune/top_uk_youtubers_2024/README.md

 To understand what it should contain, we need to figure out what questions we need the dashboard to answer:

-1. Who are the top 10 YouTubers with the most subscribers?
+1. Who are the 10 UK top YouTubers with the most subscribers?
 2. Which 3 channels have uploaded the most videos?
 3. Which 3 channels have the most views?
 4. Which 3 channels have the highest average views per video?
 5. Which 3 channels have the highest views per subscriber ratio?
 6. Which 3 channels have the highest subscriber engagement rate per video uploaded?

-For now, these are some of the questions we need to answer, this may change as we progress down our analysis.

 ## Dashboard mockup

-- What should it look like?
+- What should the dashboard look like and what should it contain?

-Some of the data visuals that may be appropriate in answering our questions include:
+To answer the questions listed above, we can use a variety of visualisations, such as:

 1. Table
 2. Treemap
 3. Scorecards
 4. Horizontal bar chart
+5. Filters

 ![Dashboard-Mockup](assets/images/dashboard_mockup.png)